kochelmonster/articles/cleancode/article.md

 ## Prologue: Reexamining "Clean Code, Horrible Performance"

-This article is a response to "Clean Code, Horrible Performance" (https://www.computerenhance.com/p/clean-code-horrible-performance), which compared object-oriented programming with procedural approaches.
+This article is a response to "Clean Code, Horrible Performance" ([https://www.computerenhance.com/p/clean-code-horrible-performance](https://www.computerenhance.com/p/clean-code-horrible-performance)), which compared object-oriented programming with procedural approaches.

-A fundamental question must be asked: How fair is it to compare demo code designed for readability against highly optimized code that is inherently less readable?
-The original article presented performance metrics without fully addressing the trade-offs involved in the optimization approaches.
+The conclusion of the article is: The "clean code" methodology makes software dramatically slower with four out of five core principles being detrimental to performance, resulting in code that can be 15 times slower or worse.
+The author argues that sacrificing a decade of hardware performance improvements just for programmer convenience is unacceptable, and that while code organization and maintainability are worthy goals, the current "clean code" rules fail to achieve them without severe performance penalties.

-This article consists of three parts:
+This answer article consists of three parts:

 1. **Maintainability and Extensibility**: We examine what sacrifices the optimized versions make in terms of extensibility and maintainability.
 As software systems grow and evolve, these factors often have a greater impact on total cost than raw performance.

 2. **Performance Claims Analysis**: We critically evaluate the performance claims made in the original article, examining whether the conclusions drawn are fully supported by the evidence presented.

-3. **Optimized Clean Code**: We present a clean code solution that maintains good object-oriented design principles while achieving performance 80% faster than even the "optimized" implementations presented in the original article.
+3. **Optimized Clean Code**: We present a clean code solution that maintains good object-oriented design principles while achieving performance more than 300% faster than even the "optimized" implementations presented in the original article.
 This demonstrates that clean code and performance are not mutually exclusive goals.

 ## Summary of the Original Article and Presented Code

 The original article "Clean Code Horrible Performance" compares three approaches to shape area and corner-weighted area calculations in C++:

 ### 1. Clean Code (OOP)

 Object-oriented design using virtual methods:

 ```cpp
 // Area sum
 f32 TotalAreaVTBL(u32 ShapeCount, shape_base **Shapes) {